 Back to work: how to manage reopening your business

-The easing of coronavirus restrictions means small businesses are coming out of COVID-enforced hibernation.
-But new procedures around national safety workplace principles are adding complexity to an already difficult situation.
-Here’s how to manage the transition – for you and your staff.
+Small businesses across the whole of Australia are continuing to come out of COVID-19-enforced hibernation and are having to adapt to ‘COVID normal’.
+But new procedures around national safety workplace principles are adding complexity to an already complex situation.
+Here’s how to manage the transition effectively – for you and your staff.

-The coronavirus pandemic has hit small businesses hard.
-For many, turnover or cash flow has fallen drastically, while for others it’s meant making big changes to both workforce arrangements as well as how products and services are delivered.
+The COVID-19 pandemic has hit small businesses hard.
+For many, turnover or cash flow has fallen drastically , while for others it’s meant making big changes to both workforce arrangements as well as how products and services are delivered.
 Some have ceased trading altogether.

-Now, with restrictions starting to ease, there’s a sense that things are slowly beginning to get back to normal.
-But Leanne Faulkner, small-business wellbeing advocate and founder of Fortitude at Work, says there are still significant challenges ahead.
+Now, with restrictions continuing to ease across the whole country, there’s a sense that things are slowly beginning to get back to ‘normal’.
+But Leanne Faulkner, small-business wellbeing advocate and founder of Fortitude at Work , says there are still significant challenges ahead.

 “As COVID-19 has evolved, so have the concerns of small-business owners, so that the triggers are now quite different compared to those experienced at the start of the pandemic,” says Faulkner.